psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 ![Feature Based Heatmap](/static/img/feature_based_heatmap.png)

-From the correlation map, we find that the label is highly negatively correlated with the `verified` information.
+From the correlation map, we find that there is a strong negative correlation between the label and `verified` information.
 This makes sense as verified profiles are likely to be humans rather than bots.
-There also exists a high positive correlation between the followers and the listed count.
-This suggests that an account with a high number of followers is more likely to be listed.
+There also exists a strong positive correlation between the followers and the listed count.
+This suggests that an account with a high number of followers is more likely to be present in other users' lists.

-We next explored various binary classification models such as XGBoost, AdaBoost, LightGBM, CatBoost, and RandomForest classifiers by performing hyperparameter tuning to improve the respective base models.
-The model performance was evaluated in terms of accuracy, precision, recall, f1_score and AUC.
-The table below summarizes the results on both the validation set and the test set.
+We next explore various binary classification models such as XGBoost, AdaBoost, LightGBM, CatBoost, and RandomForest classifiers by performing hyperparameter tuning to improve the respective base models.
+The model performance (in terms of accuracy, precision, recall, f1_score, and AUC) for both the validation and test set is summarized in the table below:

 ![Feature Based Importances Table 1](/static/img/feature_based_table1.png)